astrofox-io/website/posts/introducing-astrofox.md

 Today, sharing content via video is common everywhere.
 As an musician, you want as many people as possible to hear your music.
 Astrofox lets you create eye-catching videos that will automatically play on sites like Facebook, Instagram and Twitter.
 As an artist or marketer, you can quickly generate motion graphics without the need for a designer or developer.
+As a podcaster, you can easily put together a moving video to share.
 Or maybe you are just a hobbyist who wants to experiment with a few ideas and see where your creativity takes you.

 The goal of Astrofox is to provide a tool that lets you quickly and easily create videos of amazing music visualizations.
 I hope you find Astrofox useful and enjoy using it.